Chart Color Schemes

 AreaSearch analysis of employment trends sees Alfredton performing better than 85% of local markets assessed across Australia

-Alfredton has a well-educated workforce with strong representation in essential services sectors.
-Its unemployment rate is 2.5%, with an estimated employment growth of 6.7% over the past year.
+Alfredton has a highly educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 2.5%, lower than the national average.

 Frequently Asked Questions - Employment